 Currently, there are more than 10K Bitcoin nodes on a global scale which makes it’s the no 1 safest Blockchain network in the world.

 If you are looking for a way to make a direct profit out of this then I have to disappoint you.
-Running a Bitcoin full node doesn’t give you an incentive like running masternodes for example.
+Running a Bitcoin full node doesn’t give you an incentive like running masternodes or staking crypto from a wallet.
 So why should you care?